astorDev/Astor.Logging/docs/json-logs.md

 dotnet new console
 ```

-However, unlike with `ASP .NET Core`, console apps don't include the functionality out of the box.
+However, unlike with `ASP .NET Core`, console apps don't include functionality out of the box.
 So we'll need to install a separate nuget package:

 ```shell
 dotnet add package Microsoft.Extensions.Logging.Console